bitlabstudio/django-docker-aws/README.md

     aws cloudformation create-stack --stack-name myproject --template-body file:://path/to/my/cloudformation_template.json --parameters file://path/to/my/docker.json

 * The files can also be urls.
-However if you privide a url to the template body file, you need to use `--template-url` instead.
+However if you provide a url to the template body file, you need to use `--template-url` instead.
 * Open the CloudFormation console to watch the stack be created.